Get

 Conclusion

 Puppies play for many reasons: to learn, to have fun, to burn off energy, and, of course, to relieve boredom.
 You can tell a puppy is playing through their body language and how they interact with you and their toys.
-Playing is characterized by exaggerated energetic behavior with loud sounds.
-For several months, your puppy will engage in lots of play fighting with biting and nipping.
-You can protect your hands when playing with a puppy by giving them a chew toy to keep their mouth occupied.
+Playing is characterized by exaggerated, energetic behavior with loud sounds.
+For several months, your puppy will engage in lots of rough play with biting and nipping.
+You should never allow your puppy to bite your hands; instead, redirect them by giving them a chew toy to keep their mouth occupied.

 Featured Image Credit: tetiana_u, Shutterstock